 Posted on 03:24, September 1st, 2009 by admin

-The Emotivate @ Trefforest Underpass Project was project managed by Cllr Jonathan Bishop, the Town Councillor for Treforest when the project was delivered, and co-founder of Glamorgan Blended Learning Ltd, which co-ordinates the Emotivate Projects.
+The Emotivate @ Trefforest Underpass Project was project managed by Cllr Jonathan Bishop, the Town Councillor for Treforest when the project was delivered, and co-founder of the Crocels Community Media Group, which co-ordinates the Emotivate Projects.

 The aim of this project was to produce two unique murals on the two sides of an underpass in the heart of Trefforest that was severely vandalised and a local crime spot.
 The mural were designed and created by local young people for their local communities with support advice and guidance from a professional artist.
 The designs reflected their interpretations of the environment and society they live in and the changes they would like to make.

 The design and creation of the murals took place via workshops with a professional artist with young people from the Communities of Trefforest and Llantwit Fardre.
 During the workshops, young people were asked to think about things in society that they would like to change and then design art work to reflect this, which included using knowledge and skills they had gained through e-leaning.
 Young people were encouraged to produce a reflective piece of writing of what their designs mean to them.
 Workshops took place in state of the art Garth Olwg Lifelong Learning Centre in Llantwit Fardre.

 Improvement to local environment

 The murals were produced and then realised at St Dyfrig’s Underpass as the centre piece of an environmental improvement project.
 Outputs of the project through a collaboration included:

 This led to a significant improvement in the vitality, viability and visible development of the area, with a crucial element being to involve local young people who will become stakeholders in the art work and will encourage them to have increased respect for their local environment.
 With the involvement of rehabilitated young offenders crime in the locality has fallen dramatically.